Erwin-t-Hoen/Open-Authentication-Module/README.md

 ## Typical usage scenario

-If you want to have your users login to their Mendix app with their credentials from their favorite social network or cloud app.
+If you want to have your users login to their Mendix app with their credentials from their favorite social network, Microsoft Azure account or cloud app.
 For example when using Chrome the user already logs in automatically into their Google account, then the Oauth module will allow the user to be logged in directly into their Mendix app (SSO).

 If you need 2-factor authentication for accessing your app, then make use of the options that Google offers for this purpose in stead of build 2-factor authentication from scratch in your Mendix app. <br>